Tr3yWay996/web/docs/pages/developing-extensions/Custom-controllers.md

   );
 }
 ```
-After adding this function, you should be able to load your extension's admin page when attempting to visit it.
+After adding this function, you should be able to load your extension's admin page when attempting to visit it and use [`$blueprint`](?page=documentation/$blueprint) inside of the view and controller.

 <div class="btn-group" role="group" aria-label="Navigation" style="float: right">